yangpengchengstat/R-code-S4_Class-protein-clustering-based-on-data-integration-of-corum-and-inparanoid/README.md

 ![Small world analysis](smallworldanalysisfig.png)

 The program diagram above is an illustration of the small world analysis.
-The "Sim 92.5%" and "G dist 7.5%" are 95% and 5% which were used in the project.
+Note: Instead of 92.5% and 7.5% in "Sim 92.5%" and "G dist 7.5%", 95% and 5% which were used in the project.

 ---